Greg Clark (journalist)

+Gregory Clark, OC OBE MC (25 September 1892 – 3 February 1977) was a Canadian war veteran, journalist, and humourist.
+A reporter for the Toronto Star from 1911 to 1946, Clark gained fame in Canada for his coverage of various news events of the 1920s and 1930s, and particularly for his front-line coverage of World War II.
+He also began writing a popular humour column in the 1930s, which continued after he left the Star and was widely syndicated throughout Canada into the early 1970s.

 In 1967, he was made one of the initial Officers of the Order of Canada "for the humour which he has brought to his profession as a newspaper writer and radio commentator".

 Major Gregory Clark is buried in Mount Pleasant Cemetery.

 Early life

 Clark was born and raised in Toronto, and attended high school at Harbord Collegiate Institute.
-After twice failing his first year studies at the University of Toronto, in 1911 Clark joined the editorial staff of The Toronto Star, where his father Joseph worked as an editor.
-Clark would work at the Star for the next 36 years, interrupted only by military service in World War I, from 1916 through 1918.
+In 1911, after twice failing his first year studies at the University of Toronto, Clark joined the editorial staff of the Toronto Star, where his father Joseph worked as an editor.
+Clark worked at the Star for the next 36 years, interrupted only by military service in World War I, from 1916 through 1918.

-Surviving three years in the trenches of World War I, Clark returned to Canada in 1918 a major with the 4th Canadian Mounted Rifles having been awarded the Military Cross for conspicuous gallantry at Vimy Ridge.
+Surviving three years in the trenches, Clark returned to Canada in 1918 a major with the 4th Canadian Mounted Rifles, having been awarded the Military Cross for conspicuous gallantry at Vimy Ridge.
 After the Armistice, Clark returned to his job as a newspaper reporter.

-In the 1920s and 1930s, Clark became one of the Toronto Star's best known reporters and columnists.
+In the 1920s and 1930s, Clark became one of the Toronto Stars best known reporters and columnists.
 He worked alongside a young Ernest Hemingway in the Star newsroom.
-Although Clark was initially suspicious of the "tall young squirt" who showed up in his office in 1920, the two became friends.
-Clark urged Hemingway to give up on trying to write fiction and concentrate his efforts on journalism "where his true talent -- and his brilliant future -- lay".
-Clark later cheerfully admitted that Hemingway made the right move by completely ignoring his advice.
+Clark was initially suspicious of the "tall young squirt" who showed up in his office in 1920, but the two men later became friends.
+Clark urged Hemingway to give up fiction and concentrate his efforts on journalism "where his true talent -- and his brilliant future -- lay".
+Clark later cheerfully admitted that Hemingway was wise to ignore his advice.